andrefsilveira1/sisu-tracker/README.md

 Then, a message in terminal will display the result, if the name match or not

+Notice that the script is not case sensitive, so, you do not have to write exactly is at the Sisu page.
+Furthermore, remember to write names between quotes or single quotes

 # Next steps

 Maybe read a `.txt` file will me easier instead pass the name as arguments